 Nordhaus summarizes, "\emph{Under these assumptions, the SCC is proportional to $1/(\rho + \delta)$,}" but does not specify what the values of $\rho$ and $\delta$ might be.
 The figure 3 of Nordhaus 2017 \cite{Nordhaus2017RevisitingTheSCC} shows values of discount rate for Stern and DICE.
 Stern's discount rate appears to be $\approx 0.9$\% and DICE base $\approx 2.5$\%.
-It is unclear where Stern's value came from, and the DICE base $\approx 2.5$\% is roughly half what is implemented in DICE \cite{nordhaussztorc2016Rdice,Nordhaus2018ChangesinDICE_Model}.
+It is unclear where this value attributed to Stern came from, and the DICE base of $\approx 2.5$\% is roughly half what is implemented in DICE \cite{nordhaussztorc2016Rdice,Nordhaus2018ChangesinDICE_Model}.

 Circling back to $1/(\rho + \delta)$, let us examine \emph{Table 2A.1} \cite[p.
 47]{Stern2007EconomicsofClimateChangeSternReview} reproduced below (Table \ref{Table_2A1_fromSternReview}).
 Here, Stern provides a set of computed values based on choices of $\delta$.
 There is only one value of $\delta$ that appears at all reasonable to use aside from zero, $\delta = 0.1\%$.
-Look in the last column "Not surviving 100 years," and the probability is nearly 10\%, as Stern points out.
-Leaving aside the question of whether nuclear war in a warming world that causes shortages could be considered endogenous to climate change, a 9.05\% chance of a nuclear war is a defensible assumption we could accept.
+Look in the last column "Not surviving 100 years," and the probability is nearly 90\%, as Stern points out.
+Leaving aside the question of whether nuclear war in a warming world that causes shortages could be considered endogenous to climate change, a 90.5\% chance of a nuclear war is a defensible assumption we could accept.